mswjs/data/README.md

 ### Querying data

-This library supports querying of the seeded data similar to how one would query an SQL database.
+This library supports querying of the seeded data similar to how one would query a SQL database.
 The data is queried based on its properties.
 A query you construct depends on the value type you are querying.

-#### String queries
+#### String operators

 - `equals`
 - `notEquals`